Dark Sky Ordinances - Learning Objectives

 Preserve our dark sky, at night, put light where it is needed, keep it warm, keep it dim.

 In 1977, my home town of Orinda was planning a new park.
-When I asked them to use Full Cutoff Luminaires, they requested something in writing to explain what and why I was asking; then I wrote my Outdoor Lighting Guide.
+When I asked them to use Full Cutoff Luminaires, they requested something in writing to explain what and why I was asking; then I wrote my 28 page Outdoor Lighting Guide.
 The ideas behind this Dark Sky Lighting publication came from my Outdoor Lighting teacher, John Brass, the inventor of the full-cutoff segmented reflector, first used to retrofit the lighting on the Golden Gate Bridge.
 Thank you John Brass for teaching me how to control outdoor lighting.

 When we use carefully aimed, dimmer lights - instead of excessively bright, glaring ones - we can see better, maybe even see the stars.
 Balance and restraint is the key to most things in life, and restraint also applies to lighting, especially in our night sky.

 The inappropriate or excessive use of artificial light – known as light pollution – can have serious environmental consequences for humans, wildlife, and our climate.

 To see the October 14, 2018, Dark Sky Ordinance in Malibu California visit www.malibucity.org/705/Dark-Sky-Ordinance

 International Dark Sky Organization www.darksky.org

 Find a chapter near you and learn more.

 Illuminating Engineering Society and International Dark Sky Organization Model Lighting Ordinance